 If the Announcing UE is roaming, the DDNMFs in the HPLMN and VPLMN of the Announcing UE exchange Announce Auth.

 The DDNMF in the HPLMN of the Announcing UE returns the ProSe Code and the corresponding Code-Sending Security Parameters, along with the CURRENT_TIME and MAX_OFFSET parameters.
+The Code-Sending Security Parameters provide the necessary information for the Announcing UE to protect the transmission of the ProSe Code and are stored with the ProSe Code.
+The Announcing UE takes the same actions with CURRENT_TIME and MAX_OFFSET as described for the Announcing UE in step 4 of subclause 6.3.2 of the current specification.

 Steps 5-10 refer to a Monitoring UE